towbyxo3/slant-bot/README.md

 # HOW TO INSTALL

-## 1. Clone the repository
+## 1. Clone repository
 `git clone https://github.com/towbyxo3/slant-python-discord-bot.git`
-## 2. Install packages in the requirements.txt file
+## 2. Install packages
 `pip install -r requirements.txt`
+## 3. Modify config.json
-## 3. Insert your bots token and your ID into the config.json file and modify to your liking.
+Insert your bots token and your ID into the config.json file and modify settings to your liking.
 ## 4. Run the BOT.
 `python3 index.py`
 or
 `python index.py`